dustinsand/horizex/README.md

 complexity of distributed systems.
 As the domain and non-functional requirements mature, these modules can be easily extracted and deployed as independent microservices.

-The first module in the system is the Customer module (com.horizex.customer).
-This module is responsible for encapsulating all functionality related to managing customer data and exposing the Customer API.
+The first module in the system is the Customer module (com.horizex.customerJpaEntity).
+This module is responsible for encapsulating all functionality related to managing customerJpaEntity data and exposing the Customer API.
 It serves as a foundational component for the platform and demonstrates the modular structure and boundaries promoted by Spring Modulith.